-The following instructions refer to the preparation of a1000ppm stock solution and a 100ppb standard solution respectively, but an operator can prepare any concentrations within the measuring range selected by diluting the stock solution appropriately.
+The following instructions refer to the preparation of a 1000ppm stock solution and a 100ppb standard solution respectively, but an operator can prepare any concentrations within the measuring range selected by diluting the stock solution appropriately.

-Waltron L.L.C. offers Hydrazine Standard, 1000ppm, in a 1 liter container.
-Part Number H1234-060
+- o Waltron L.L.C. offers Hydrazine Standard, 100ppb, in a 1 gallon container.
+Part Number H1234-578 - Waltron L.L.C. offers Hydrazine Standard 1000ppm in a 1 liter size part number H1234-060